-- DO NOT fill fuel tanks while engine is running, unless tanks are outside engine compartment.
-Fuel contact with hot engine or exhaust is a potential fire hazard. - DO NOT SMOKE OR USE AN OPEN FLAME in the vicinity of the generator set or fuel tank.
-Internal combustion engine fuels are highly flammable. - Fuel lines must be adequately secured and free from . leaks.
-Piping at the engine should be approved flexible line.
-Do not use copper piping on flexible lines as copper will work harden and become brittle. - Be sure all fuel supplies have a positive shutoff valve.
+- DO NOT fill fuel tanks while engine is running, unless tanks are outside the engine compartment.
+Fuel contact with hot engine or exhaust is a potential fire hazard. - DO NOT permit any flame, cigarette, pilot light, spark, or other ignition source near the generator set or fuel tank. - Fuel lines must be adequately secured and free of leaks.
+Fuel connection at the engine should be made with an approved flexible line.
+Do not use copper piping on flexible lines as copper will become brittle if continuously vibrated or repeatedly bent. - Be sure all fuel supplies have a positive shutoff valve. - Do not smoke while servicing lead acid batteries.
+Lead acid batteries emit a highly explosive hydrogen gas that can be ignited by electrical arcing or by smoking.